• Mythology to Science Fiction Calendar

 Introduction to Percy Jackson: The Lightning Thief

-Some key themes in Percy Jackson and the Olympians: The Lightning Thief are:
+Some key themes in Percy Jackson and the Olympians: The Lightning Thief:

 1. Hidden qualities: The book explores the idea that people may have hidden qualities that they are not aware of, and that these qualities can be important in unexpected ways.